 Chronogram, Poets Canvas, DuPage Valley Review, Byline, Women’s Synergy,

-55 paperplates, Mom’s Literary Magazine, Knock, Willow Tree Poems, among others
+55 paperplates, Mom’s Literary Magazine, Knock, Willow Tree Poems, Up The River, among others

 I always get a kick out of watching old movies about writers.
 You know the ones I’m talking about.
 The lonely writer is sitting at his or her typewriter.
 Usually his.
 With a bottle of something on the desk just about emptied.
 And then lo and behold after much angst and drama and god knows what —dah dah— a jolt of inspiration or chicanery and then the magic words are typed at the bottom of the page.
 The End.
 The page is pulled out of the typewriter and placed on the manuscript, tied up neatly in string and the book is finished, ready to be sent to the publisher!
 Ah, the old fantasy.